rfrias101/EMC-Portfolio/README.md

-# EMC-Portfolio
+# Hello this is my EMC-Portfolio!
 Portfolio of EMC projects
-This is my EMC Scripts for EMC projects.